quickgrid/code-lab/README.md

 Repository of my AI related codes.
 Some notebooks may take a long time to load in nbviewer.

-Some files are moved to `old` folder.
+Some files and folders are moved to `old` folder.
 It is for codes that may not be updated anymore, out of date or not in my interest.